Tidmarsh

-Tidmarsh is a village in West Berkshire, England.
+Tidmarsh is a village and civil parish in the West Berkshire district, in the ceremonial county of Berkshire, England.
 Its development is mainly residential and agricultural, and is centred on the A340 road between Pangbourne and Theale.
 The rural area is bounded by the M4 motorway to the south.
 It is centred 1.5 mi south of Pangbourne, 5.5 mi west of Reading and 40 mi west of London.
+Tidmarsh shares a grouped parish council with the neighbouring parish of Sulham.
+In 2021 the parish had a population of 414.

 Geography

-Its civil parish council is, unusually in this district, shared with another village and is called Tidmarsh with Sulham.
-Further east, Sulham Woods separate the villages from Tilehurst, a western suburb of Reading.
 Its elevation ranges between 42 m in the north-east, and 85 m AOD in the western projection.
 The vast majority of the parish (more than 90%) is at more than 5 m above the River Pang.
 Much of the main street is between 1–10 m above the river level.

 Woodland covers less than a tenth of its total area but about a quarter of the western or south-western higher ground.
 The Pang flows north through the village and then through the Moor Copse Nature Reserve on its way to join the River Thames at Pangbourne.
 In December 2006 the reserve was doubled in size, to about 140 acres.
 The Tidmarsh and Sulham circular walk, about 2.5 miles long, passes through the reserve and both villages.